ylipacbio/IsoSeq-3.0/README.md

 ##Running with SMRTAnalysis

+To run Isoseq using SMRTAnalysis, follow the usual steps for analysing data on SMRTAnalysis.
+TODO: Link to document explaining SMRTAnalysis.

-##Running on the Command-Line
+##Running on the Command Line

-Without pbsmrtpipe, the analysis is performed in 3 steps:
+On the command line the analysis is performed in 3 steps:

 1. Run CCS on your subreads, generating a CCS BAM file.
 Then generate an XML from the BAM file.
 2. Run Classify on your CCSs with the XML as input, generating a FASTA of annotated sequences.